 - 10. If the Dean upholds the recommendation of dismissal, the teacher candidate has the right to appeal to the Vice-President of Academic Affairs in writing within fifteen (15) calendar days of the receipt of the Dean's decision.
 (Please note: University holiday closing dates are not counted in the calendar days). - 11.
 If a teacher candidate is recommended for counseling and not for dismissal, a recommendation will be sent to the Chair of the Department of Teacher Education, the candidate's advisor, and the Director of Field Experiences. - 12.
-To reapply for admission to TEP, candidates must submit the following information to the Office of Field Experiences: - a.
-A 1-2 page letter justifying readmission to TEP identifying how previous deficiencies have been rectified. - b.
+To reapply for admission to TEP, candidates must submit the following information to the Office of Field Experiences: A 1-2 page letter justifying readmission to TEP identifying how previous deficiencies have been rectified. - b.
 Three letters of recommendation to include one Department of Education Faculty member and one currently employed K-12 educator or administrator.
 Each letter must include contact information (email address and phone number). - c.
 A transcript indicating all coursework since being dismissed from TEP.

-I have received a copy of the Professional Dispos itions Evaluation Tool, The Statewide Dispositions Instrument and the Disposition Infraction process.
-I have reviewed an nd understand the information regarding the Professional Dispositions Evaluation for Teacher Candidates, the Statewide Dispositions Instrument, and the Disposition Infraction process.
-I understand that if I receive two (2) disposition inf raction forms, I must meet with the Professional Dispositions Committee where a decision will be made concerning my stat tus in the program.
-A meeting MAY be warranted based on the first disposition infraction.
-Too show Combidate Signature Dete Teacher Candidate Signature Date
+I have received a copy of the Professional Dispositions Evaluation Tool, Infraction process.
+I have reviewed and understand the information regar Candidates, the Statewide Dispositions Instrument, and the Disposition Indisposition infraction forms, I must meet with the Professional Disposition status in the program.
+A meeting MAY be warranted based on the fi ding the Professional Dispositions Evaluation for Teacher infraction process.
+I understand that if I receive two (2) s Committee where a decision will be made concerning my Teacher Candidate Signature Date